Updates, Upgrades & Rollbacks

 $ rpm-ostree upgrade --check

-Upgrading between major versions (such as from Fedora 35 to Fedora 36) can be completed using the Software application.
+Upgrading between major versions (such as from Fedora 37 to Fedora 38) can be completed using the GNOME Software application.

-Alternatively, Silverblue can be upgraded between major versions using the
+Alternatively, Fedora Silverblue can be upgraded between major versions using the

-First, verify the branch is available.
-You can print all available branches with this command:
+Reboot your system if needed.
+Then, verify that the branch for the next major version is available.
+You can print all available branches for Fedora Silverblue with this command:

-After you verify the name of your branch, you are ready to proceed.
-For example, to upgrade to Silverblue 36, the command is:
+After you’ve verified the name of your branch, you are ready to proceed.
+For example, to upgrade to Fedora Silverblue 38, the command is:

-Currently, the default remote for Silverblue 36 is named
+Currently, the default remote for Fedora Silverblue 38 is named

 The process is very similar to a system update: the new OS is downloaded and installed in the background, and you just boot into it when it is ready.